-3.2 Number of units by accommodation type and tenure comprising of 3 single story uni iced apartments i its; 43 units in m rtments in 2 level ulti-story building with

-Accommodation unit Freehold Leasehold Licence Other [name]

-Independent living units 46

-- One bedroom 9

-- Two bedroom 31

-- Three bedroom 6

-Serviced units

-- Studio 16

-- One bedroom 2

-Total number of units 64

-Access and design

-access and design features do the units and the village contain?
-Level access from the street into and between all areas of the unit (i.e. no external or internal steps or stairs) in all some units Alternatively, a ramp, elevator or lift allows entry into all some units Step-free (hobless) shower in all some units Width of doorways allow for wheelchair access in all some units Toilet is accessible in a wheelchair in all some units Other key features in the units or village that cater for people with disability or assist residents to age in place Ramps, lifts, grab bars in corridors and bathrooms

-4.1 What car parking for resi in the village is available for residents? idents and visitors Some units with own garage or carport attached or adjacent to the unit Some Serviced apartments and independent living units with own garage or carport separate from the unit General car parking for residents in the village Restrictions on resident's car parking include: Restrictions on resident's car parking include; Lockup garage/carport is an option extra.
+Accommodation types 3.2 Number of units by There are 46 units and 18 serviced apartments in the village, accommodation type comprising of 3 single story units; 43 units in multi-story building with and tenure 2/3 levels and 18 serviced apartments in 2 levels Leasehold Freehold Licence Other [name] Accommodation unit Independent living 46 units One bedroom 9 31 Two bedroom Three bedroom 6 Serviced units 16 Studio 2 One bedroom 64 Total number of units Access and design Level access from the street into and between all areas of the unit 3.3 What disability access and design (i.e. no external or internal steps or stairs) in \square all \boxtimes some units features do the units \boxtimes Alternatively, a ramp, elevator or lift allows entry into \square all \boxtimes some and the village contain? units \boxtimes Step-free (hobless) shower in \square all \boxtimes some units \boxtimes Width of doorways allow for wheelchair access in \square all \boxtimes some units \boxtimes Toilet is accessible in a wheelchair in \square all \boxtimes some units ○ Other key features in the units or village that cater for people with disability or assist residents to age in place Ramps, lifts, grab bars in corridors and bathrooms Part 4 - Parking for residents and visitors Some units with own garage or carport attached or adjacent to the 4.1 What car parking unit in the village is ☐ Some Serviced apartments and independent living units with own available for garage or carport separate from the unit residents? ⊠ General car parking for residents in the village Restrictions on resident's car parking include: Restrictions on resident's car parking include; Lockup garage/carport is an option extra.
 13 garages and 8 carports.

 4.2 Is parking in the village available for visitors?
-If yes, parking restrictions include ☑ Yes □ No General visitor parking is available on the premises.
+If yes, parking restrictions include ⊠ Yes □ No General visitor parking is available on the premises.
 Visitors are subject to the same behavioural obligations as residents.
 Without limitation, residents and visitors must not park any motor vehicle, motor cycle, trailer, boat etc on any part of the retirement village other than an area set aside by the scheme operator for that purpose and for the specific use of residents.
 Also the village operator reserves the right to impose restrictions in the course of administering the village.
-Part 5 - Planning and de velopment 5.1 Is construction or development of the village complete?
-Year village construction started Fully developed / completed Partially developed / completed Construction yet to commence ed 5.2 Construction, development applications and development approvals Provide details and timeframe of development or proposed development, including the final number and types of units and any new facilities.
+Part 5 - Planning and de evelopment 5.1 Is construction or development of the village complete?
+Year village construction started 5.2 Construction, development applications and development approvals Provide details and timeframe of development or proposed development, including the final number and types of units and any new facilities.
 Provide detail of any construction, development or redevelopment relating to the retirement village land, including details of any related development approval or development applications in accordance with the Planning Act 2016 5.3 Redevelopment plan under the Retirement Villages Act 1999 Is there an approved redevelopment plan for the village under the Retirement Villages Act?
 Yes No The Retirement Villages Act may require a written redevelopment plan for certain types of redevelopment of the village and this is different to a development approval.
 A redevelopment plan must be approved by the residents of the village (by a special resolution at a residents meeting) or by the Department of Communities, Housing and Digital Economy.
 Note: see notice at end of document regarding inspection of the development approval documents.
-Part 6 - Facilities onsite at the village 6.1 The following facilities are currently available to residents: Activities or games room Arts and crafts room Medical consultation room Restaurant
+Part 6 - Facilities onsite at the village 6.1 The following facilities are currently available to residents: